semgrep/semgrep-vscode/README.md

   - <i id="/properties/semgrep.logging">path: #/properties/semgrep.logging</i>
   - Default: _false_
 - <b id="#/properties/semgrep.scan.configuration">semgrep.scan.configuration</b>
-  - _Each item can be a YAML configuration file, directory of YAML files ending in .yml | .yaml, URL of a configuration file, or Semgrep registry entry name.
-Use "auto" to automatically obtain rules tailored to this project; your project URL will be used to log in to the Semgrep registry._
+  - _Specify rules or rulesets you want Semgrep to use to scan your code.
+Each item can be a YAML configuration file, URL of a configuration file, or directory of YAML files.
+Use "auto" to automatically obtain rules tailored for your project.
+Your project URL will be used to log in to the Semgrep Registry._
   - Type: `array`
   - <i id="/properties/semgrep.scan.configuration">path: #/properties/semgrep.scan.configuration</i>
   - Default: ``